vi6120/financial-analytics-dashboard/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Open Source

+This is an open source educational project.
+Contributions, suggestions, and improvements are welcome!
+Feel free to:
+- Fork the repository
+- Submit pull requests
+- Report issues
+- Suggest new features

+**Author:** Vikas Ramaswamy

 ## Disclaimer

-This tool is for educational and research purposes only.
-It should not be considered as financial advice.
-Always consult with qualified financial professionals before making investment decisions.
+⚠️ **IMPORTANT:** This tool is for **educational purposes only** and is provided as an **open source project**.
+It should **NOT** be considered as financial advice.
+The information and analysis provided by this dashboard are for learning and demonstration purposes only.

+- 📚 **Educational Use Only:** This project is designed to demonstrate financial data analysis techniques
+- 🔓 **Open Source:** Free to use, modify, and distribute under MIT License
+- ⚠️ **Not Financial Advice:** Do not use for actual investment decisions
+- 📈 **No Guarantees:** Past performance does not guarantee future results

+Always consult with qualified financial professionals before making any investment decisions.